fiendishfeather/SnekLog-Help/pages/02.reptiles/01.adding-reptile/04.origin-info/docs.md

 ####Father
 If the Father is **not** in your SnekLog account, you can just type a name instead for your records.

+####Clutch ID
+Enter the ID# of the clutch the animal came from if you want to keep it for your records or put on a Sales Certificate.